infosecn1nja/Red-Teaming-Toolkit/README.md

 * **poisontap** exploits locked/password protected computers over USB, drops persistent WebSocket-based backdoor, exposes internal router, and siphons cookies using Raspberry Pi Zero & Node.js. https://github.com/samyk/poisontap
 * **WHID** WiFi HID Injector - An USB Rubberducky / BadUSB On Steroids. https://github.com/whid-injector/WHID
+* **PhanTap** is an ‘invisible’ network tap aimed at red teams.
+With limited physical access to a target building, this tap can be installed inline between a network device and the corporate network. https://github.com/nccgroup/phantap

 ### Software For Team Communication
 * **RocketChat** is free, unlimited and open source.
 Replace email & Slack with the ultimate team chat software solution. https://rocket.chat